mybackpacc-byte/qacademy-beta/README.md

 ---

 ## 📐 Exam Builder — COMPLETE

+### Tab order
+**Settings → Questions → 👁 Preview → Publish → Access → Results → Approvals**

+Preview is a link (not a pane) — opens `/exam-preview?exam_id=X` as a standalone page.
+Approvals tab only appears when at least one gate is configured for the exam.

 ### Settings Pane — COMPLETE
 - All fields: title, description, duration, max attempts, schedule, late policy, password, shuffle, navigation mode, results release, score display, pass mark, grade bands, custom fields